 The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

-So strap on your ODM gear (metaphorically — airport security won’t love that), because this is your complete guide to experiencing Shingeki no Kyojin the way it was meant to be experienced: in Japan.
+So: strap on your ODM gear (metaphorically — airport security won’t love that), because this is your complete guide to experiencing Shingeki no Kyojin the way it was meant to be experienced.

 ① Hita, Oita — The Holy Land (And Yes, It’s Worth the Journey)

 If AOT were a religion — and honestly for some fans it basically is — then Hita City in Oita Prefecture would be Mecca.
-This quiet, charming little town in the mountains of Kyushu is where creator Hajime Isayama was born and raised, and the locals have responded to their hometown boy’s global fame with an enthusiasm that is genuinely moving.
+This quiet, charming little mountain town in Kyushu is where creator Hajime Isayama was born and raised, and the locals have responded to their hometown boy’s global fame with an enthusiasm that is genuinely moving.

-The town has basically become a theme park without walls.
-Here are the highlights:
+The town has essentially become a theme park without walls.
+Here are the highlights.

 🗿 Oyama Dam — Wall Maria, IRL

 This is it.
-The pilgrimage centerpiece.
+The pilgrimage centrepiece.
 A 94-metre concrete dam standing in the mountains, which Isayama himself has cited as a key visual inspiration for the walls in the manga.
-At the base of the dam, funded entirely by fan crowdfunding, stand bronze statues of young Eren, Mikasa, and Armin — gazing up at the dam exactly as they did at Wall Maria in the story.
+At the base of the dam — funded entirely by fan crowdfunding — stand bronze statues of young Eren, Mikasa, and Armin, gazing up at the dam exactly as they did at Wall Maria in the story.
 It’s quietly devastating.
 Bring tissues.
-You’ve been warned.

 Open the official Shingeki no HITA app and you can trigger AR experiences here too, including a Colossal Titan that appears to peek over the dam.
-Even skeptical non-fans have reportedly lost their minds over this one.
+Even sceptical non-fans have lost their minds over this one — my partner certainly did.
+He went very quiet, which for him is saying something.

 🏛️ Attack on Titan in HITA Museum

-Located inside the Roadside Station Mizube no Sato Ohyama (quite a mouthful — just tell your taxi driver “AOT museum”), this spot houses around 120 original artworks and manuscripts, plus a recreation of Isayama’s actual writing desk.
-There’s also an Immersive Comic room where three walls of floor-to-ceiling screens surround you with scenes from the manga.
-Fair warning: it’s intense enough to cause mild motion sickness, which is honestly very on-brand for this franchise.
+Located adjacent to the Roadside Station Mizube no Sato Ohyama (just tell your taxi driver “AOT museum”), this spot houses around 120 original artworks and manuscripts, plus a recreation of Isayama’s actual writing desk.
+There’s also an Immersive Comic room where three walls of floor-to-ceiling screens surround you with scenes from the manga — intense enough to cause mild motion sickness, which is honestly very on-brand for this franchise.
+The ANNEX, located at the Sapporo Beer Kyushu Hita Brewery nearby, adds Isayama’s personal commentary alongside manga panels from volumes 1–34, plus childhood photos and early sketches.
+A combo ticket covers both facilities at a discount.

 ☕ Shingeki no HITA Café

-Right by Hita Station (3 minutes on foot), this café reopened in a shiny new location in April 2025.
-Characters sit at tables with you — yes, actual Eren and Levi plush dolls occupying real seats — and collaboration menu items come with limited-edition sleeves and luncheon mats.
+Right by Hita Station (3 minutes on foot), this café reopened in a new location in April 2025.
+Characters sit at tables with you — Eren and Levi plush dolls occupying real seats — and collaboration menu items come with limited-edition sleeves and luncheon mats.
 There’s also an AR photo spot, Survey Corps costume sets for purchase, and multilingual support for international visitors.
-A very thoughtful touch from a town that genuinely wants you to feel welcome.
+A genuinely thoughtful touch from a town that wants you to feel welcome.

 🍜 Soufu-ren (想夫恋) — Isayama’s Former Workplace

-As a high school student, Isayama part-timed at this local yakisoba restaurant chain.
-He is said to have plotted much of the AOT world here while frying noodles.
-You can eat the exact food that fueled one of manga’s greatest stories.
+As a high school student, Isayama part-timed at this local yakisoba restaurant chain, reportedly plotting much of the AOT world while frying noodles.
+The signed illustration on the wall — Levi cooking yakisoba, Sasha devouring it — is worth the trip alone.
 It’s delicious, it’s historical, and it costs almost nothing.
-The signed illustration on the wall — Levi cooking yakisoba, Sasha devouring it — is worth the trip alone.

 🚆 Getting to Hita

-Hita is most easily reached from Hakata (Fukuoka) via the JR Kyudai Line (about 1.5 hours by limited express).
-From Osaka, take the Shinkansen to Hakata and connect from there.
-It’s not a quick day trip from Tokyo, but many fans build it into a broader Kyushu itinerary that includes Fukuoka’s incredible food scene and the hot springs of Beppu — which, honestly, you should be doing anyway.
+Hita is most easily reached from Hakata (Fukuoka) via the JR Kyudai Line — about 1 hour 15 minutes by limited express, or around an hour by highway bus from Fukuoka Airport.
+It’s not a quick day trip from Tokyo, but many fans build it into a broader Kyushu itinerary that includes Fukuoka’s incredible food scene and the hot springs of Beppu.
+You should be doing that anyway.

 ② Awaji Island, Hyogo — The Night Walk That Will Haunt You (In the Best Way)